Sue Clery, Founding Partner

 Research philosophy: Quick and effective assessment of client’s needs; provide actionable, strategic product.

-Sue has more than 25 years of experience in postsecondary education research.
-Her work as a higher education researcher fulfills her passion for helping students and higher education staff through projects and studies focusing on student equity and success, program evaluations, and studies on faculty working conditions.
+Sue has 30 years of experience in postsecondary education research.
+Her work as a higher education researcher fulfills her passion for helping students and higher education staff through projects and studies focusing on student success, particularly for historically marginalized students.
 She has technical expertise, knowledge and experience across a wide range of topics, with an emphasis on quantitative analysis and evaluation.
-She has authored and co-authored numerous national statistical analyses and analytical reports.
+She has worked with numerous institutions, systems, associations and foundations with the aim to support capacity building of leaders, faculty, and campus teams by arming them with the tools, resources, evidence and knowledge needed to make effective strategic transformation so that students can achieve their dreams.
+She has authored and co-authored numerous national statistical analyses, analytical reports, and evaluations, and has conducted a variety of conference sessions and workshops on strategic data use across higher education topics.

 Abby Miller, Founding Partner